ziermach/dsa5-optolith/Readme.md

 ## Notes

-Tool searches the library for existing available abilities.
-It won't create any abilities!
+This tool searches the library for existing available abilities.
+It won't create any new abilities!
-Name matchings will be adjusted to offical Foundry TDE modules (in progress).
+Name matchings for detection will be adjusted to offical Foundry TDE modules (in progress).